-Circumstances of Retirement Limit with an ill-health pension; or with an age retirement pension based on 30 years' pensionable service; or with a deferred pension; or at or after normal pension age (55) Maximum commutation of 25% of pension (only the lower tier ill-health pension can be commuted in the case of a higher tier ill-health award) at age 50 or over but below age 55, with 25 or more but less than 30 years' pensionable service Lump sum must not be greater than 2.25 times the pension before commutation
+Reason for your Retirement Limit on tax-free Cash (subject to HMRC limit) with an ill-health pension; or with an age retirement pension based on 30 years' pensionable service; or with a deferred pension; or at or after normal pension age (55) Maximum commutation of 25% of pension (only the lower tier ill-health pension can be commuted in the case of a higher tier ill-health award) at age 50 or over but below age 55, with 25 or more but less than 30 years' pensionable service Lump sum must not be greater than 2.25 times the pension before commutation

 The amount provided as a lump sum is decided by factors provided by the Government Actuary.
 The factor used will depend upon your age in complete years and months on the day your pension commences.